Are you planning a Salt Lake City skiing trip?

 Once you arrive at the Salt Lake City Airport you have a few options on how to get to the slopes.

 Rent a Car

-Renting a car gives a lot of freedom, but make sure that you get four wheel drive or have chains handy — you may be able to get away with front wheel drive if you’re headed to Park City or Deer Valley, but chains or four wheel drive are often required going up Little and Big Cottonwood Canyons (Alta, Snowbird, Solitude, Brighton).
+Renting a car gives a lot of freedom, but make sure that you get a four-wheel-drive or have chains handy — you may be able to get away with the front-wheel-drive if you’re headed to Park City or Deer Valley, but chains or four-wheel drive are often required going up Little and Big Cottonwood Canyons (Alta, Snowbird, Solitude, Brighton).

 If you’re worried about getting up the canyons, both Big Cottonwood Canyon (Solitude and Brighton) and Little Cottonwood Canyon (Alta and Snowbird) offer bus service directly to the resorts.
 Simply park your car at the base of either canyon in the designated parking lots and hop on the bus!